 Conceived in Rape, Abandoned at Birth

-On August 25th, 1972, a 17-year-old girl was brutally attacked and raped and left along the side of the road to die.
+In August, 1972, a 17-year-old girl was brutally attacked and raped and left along the side of the road to die.
 She pressed charges against her rapist, and he was arrested and charged, and if this wasn't bad enough six weeks later, she found out she was pregnant.
 At the advice of this young girl's mother, she found herself at a back alley abortion facility in Oct of 1972, and while standing in front of the man who was going to take her child's life, this young woman changed her mind.
 She was then hidden from the outside world for the remainder of the pregnancy she gave birth to her baby in April of 1973 and abandoned her baby at a small hospital in Ohio 2 hours after giving birth.

 This abandoned baby was me.
 This is where my journey began.

 A Mother's worst Nightmare and every medics worst fear

 We don't always know the plans that Christ has for us, and sometimes the heartache is too much to bear.
 But when you take a tragic event, and turn it into a teachable moment, Christ will give you the path.
 This is the tragic story of Monica, her son, and his best friend Casey.
 What began as a typical evening around a bonfire at a small-town graduation party, ended in unthinkable tragedy and a crime scene.

 “Never Leave a Brother Behind” follows two best friends who decide to push the limits after drinking a few beers and ends with one pinned under a vehicle while the other, all alone, desperately attempts to save his best friend's life.
 This documentary will take you through the worst night of one young man’s life, a mother’s worst fear and the consequences of a decision that will follow everyone involved....for the rest of their lives.

 Safe Haven Baby Boxes